Adopted by President’s Cabinet 6/28/16

-Responsible Employees: Those employees who must promptly and fully report complaints of or information regarding sexual misconduct to the Coordinator.
+Responsible Employees: Those employees who must promptly and fully report complaints of or information regarding sexual misconduct to the Coordinator or the Coordinator’s designee.
 Responsible Employees include any administrator, supervisor, faculty member, or other person in a position of authority who is not a Confidential Employee or Privileged Employee.
 Student employees who serve in a supervisory, advisory, or managerial role are in a position of authority for purposes of this Policy (e.g., teaching assistants, residential assistants, student managers, orientation leaders, etc.).

 Sexual Exploitation: Taking non-consensual or abusive sexual advantage of another for one’s own advantage or benefit, or for the benefit or advantage of anyone other than the one being exploited.

 Examples of sexual exploitation may include, but are not limited to, the following:

 - Invasion of sexual privacy;